vedi/knowledge-base/src/documents/unity/store/Store_GettingStarted.html.md

 - If you are building your app under Windows, you have to have iTunes installed since the SOOMLA postprocessing is expecting a utility that exists in OS X and is installed with iTunes in Windows.

+- If you are using Google Cardboard SDK in your app, you should remove the `-ObjC` flag from the link flags in Xcode.

   ![alt text](/img/tutorial_img/unity_debugging/switchPlatform.png "Tip")